intercision/voteforyou/readme.rst

 Create a database and import the SQL file in the root directory.

 Configure your database in the **application/config/database.php**  you will also have to put your Geocode.io API key in the **config.php**.
 There are API limit,  feedback link, and local/remote host settings there too.
-Lastly you'll have to go to **recaptcha** and add your RECAPCHA keys from Google
+Lastly you'll have to go to **recaptcha.php** and add your RECAPCHA keys from Google

 ###############
 API Limit